allegro/blog/_posts/2022-11-14-onion-architecture.md

 framework.

 ### Footnotes
 [^1]: The typical, “classic” enterprise architecture, usually consists of three layers: the presentation layer, the domain layer and the persistence (data) layer.
 The dependency direction goes top down, and in the strict approach a layer sees only its nearest neighbour.
 The clear advantage is the separation of concerns, and the reduction of the scope of responsibilities of each layer.
-There are two issues though - that architecture style often leads to a so-called anemic domain model, since most of the business logic is placed in service classes, because, and that’s the second issue domain classes depend on the persistence layer - and often become only data carriers without behaviour.
-For further reading see: M. Fowler, PresentationDomainDataLayering, M. Fowler, Anemic Domain Model.
-For comparison of different software architecture styles, see Software Architecture Patterns (e-book, pdf)
+There are two issues though - that architecture style often leads to a so-called [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html), since most of the business logic is placed in service classes, because, and that’s the second issue domain classes depend on the persistence layer - and often become only data carriers without behaviour.
+For comparison of different software architecture styles, see [Software Architecture Patterns](https://get.oreilly.com/rs/107-FMS-070/images/Software-Architecture-Patterns.pdf) (e-book, pdf)
 [^2]: The term has been popularised by Robert C. Martin, and describes an approach to code design based on two premises: a) High-level modules should not import anything from low-level modules.
 Both should depend on abstractions (e.g., interfaces). b) Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.
 See linked article for detailed explanation.
 [^3]: The number of layers may differ.
 The three-tier division is usually sometimes called Simplified Onion Architecture.
 Another possible rendition of the division is to have five layers with a separate Repository layer above the domain and service layer above the repositories.
 I find that division to be a step towards overengineering, and found that the 3-layered approach strikes the best balance.